telerik/blazor-docs/components/splitter/size.md

 position: 6
 ---

-# Splitter and Panes Size
+# Splitter and Pane Size

 The Splitter respects the dimensions you set to its `Width` and `Height` parameters, and distributes the available space according to the `Size` of the individual panes.